ryantd42/NY-Legislative-Git/2023/S6579A-2023/bill.md

  read as follows:
   § 344-O. PORTION OF THE STATE HIGHWAY  SYSTEM  TO  BE  DESIGNATED  AND KNOWN  AS  THE  "SPECIALIST  GERALD  B.  PENN MEMORIAL BRIDGE".
-ALL THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING THE BRIDGE ON ROUTE TWO HUNDRED NINETEEN, DESIGNATED BRIDGE NUMBER 1071050,  WHICH  CROSSES  THE EIGHTEEN MILE CREEK 3.1 MILES SOUTH OF THE JUNCTION OF THE SOUTHERN TIER EXPRESSWAY AND ROUTE TWO HUNDRED NINETEEN, IN THE TOWN OF BOSTON, COUNTY OF  ERIE,  SHALL  BE  KNOWN  AS THE "SPECIALIST GERALD B.  PENN MEMORIAL BRIDGE".
+ALL THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING THE  SOUTHBOUND  BRIDGE ON  STATE  ROUTE TWO HUNDRED NINETEEN, DESIGNATED BRIDGE NUMBER 1071050, WHICH CROSSES OVER SHERO ROAD, IN THE TOWN OF BOSTON,  COUNTY  OF  ERIE, SHALL BE KNOWN AS THE "SPECIALIST GERALD B.  PENN MEMORIAL BRIDGE".
   §  2.
 The commissioner of transportation shall provide for the instal- lation and maintenance of adequate signing of the state  highway  system as  designated  pursuant  to  section one of this act.
 However, to avoid confusion and to limit any possible disruption of commerce,  the  desig- nation  called  for  pursuant to section one of this act shall be one of ceremonial nature and the official name of  such  bridge  shall  not  be changed as a result of this act.
   § 3.
 This act shall take effect immediately.